Working Papers

-Economic Consequences of Climate Change: Evidence from the Philippines [Job Market Paper]
+Economic Consequences of Climate Change: Evidence from the Philippines [Draft] R&R Journal of Development Economics

 Publications